blitzmaxmods/datetime.mod/docs/DateTime.md

 Dates between 1 Jan and 24 Mar are often recorded using a mechanism called "Double Dating".
 This is required when the Julian Calendar, which starts on 25 March is used.

 The Gregorian calendar was accepted at different times by various countries between Oct 1522 (Venice) and Sep 1752 (England) when the first day of the year was changed to 1 Jan.

+**Daylight Saving Time**
+These bits identify is DST is used (valid) and applied to the time. the bit bit is used for validity.

+0x00    - Daylight saving is valid but not applied  (isdst = 0)
+0x01    - Daylight saving is valid and is applied   (isdst > 0)
+0x10    - n/a
+0x11    - Daylist saving is invalid or unknown      (isdst < 0)

 ## Example
 ```